lukepwn/ExplorationGame/Assets/README.txt

 Checklist:
 - gold count - complete
-- NPC Merchant & Store?
+- NPC Merchant & Store - in progress
-- Healthpoints for player
+- Healthpoints for player - in progress
+- multiple levels
+- respawn - in preogress